sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServiceDesks.md

 - userReadMessages (optional)
 - areAnyAgentsOnline (optional)

-You can use the following methods from the ServiceDeskCallback interface in your integration:
+You can use the following methods from the {@link ServiceDeskCallback} interface in your integration:

 - agentEndedChat
 - agentJoined